Revathi: Career

 She was versatile in her choice of roles and often played strong, relatable women characters.
 Her big break, the one that put her name high on the charts, was her portrayal of Divya, a very spirited and headstrong girl who transforms into a woman through the course of the movie, in Mani Ratnam’s Mouna Ragam (1986).

 She was cast opposite Kamal Haasan in Punnagai Mannan in 1986.
 Revathi won several accolades for her role in the film.
 The film too was a huge hit and established her as one of the most sought after actress of Tamil film industry.
 She finally won her first Best Actress Award for her splendid performance in the Malayalam film Kakkothikkavile Appooppan Thaadikal in 1988.
 She won her Best Actress Award for Tamil film industry with the film titled Kizhakku Vaasal in 1990.
 She gave hits after hits and gave one of her finest performance in Priyadarshan’s Malayalam film Kilukkam (1991).
-In 1991, she had made her debut in Hindi with Suresh Krissna’s Love, co-starring Salman Khan.
+She made her debut in Hindi with Suresh Krissna’s Love (1991), co-starring Salman Khan.
 She then won a National Film Award under the category of Best Supporting Actress for her Tamil film Thevar Magan in 1992.
 She was at the peak of her career in the early 1990s.
 She also gave occasional appearance in Telugu and Kannada films as well.
 Revathy again won the Filmfare Award in Balu Mahendra’s Marupadiyum (1993).
 The golden run lasted until the end of the 1990s, after appearing in some of her most well-regarded films in that decade Anjali (1990), Thevar Magan (1992), Magalir Mattum (1994) were already behind her.
 She has also won the Tamil Nadu State Film Award Special Prize for Thalaimurai in 1998.